hifly81/1brc_streaming/README.md

 - Output topic must contain messages with:
   - **Key**: name of the city, example _Rome_
   - **Value**: _avg/max/min_ temperature, example _16/38/4_
+- Broker will listen on port 9092, 9093 and 9094.
+No Authentication, so SSL
 - Implement a solution with _kstreams, flink, ksql, ..._ reading input data from _measurements_ topic and sink result to _results_ topics. and **run it!**
 - EOS is required (we want a valid aggregation result !)
 - Ingest data into a kafka topic: